2026 SEVA Contest

 - Upload Files

-Step 1: Create your video and have all of your talent and producers sign release forms either via document download or digital sign.
-If using the digital release form, make sure to have your talent send you a copy of their completed form to include with your entry.
+Step 2: Have your talent and producers sign release forms either through printed document or digital sign.
+Please make sure to have your talent send you a copy of their completed form to include with your entry materials.

-Step 3: Complete the SEVA Entry Form, being sure to check your spelling, proper capitalization and punctuation.
+Step 4: Complete the entry form.
+Be sure to check your spelling, proper capitalization and punctuation.

 Grades K-3